Bob Lee, Cash App founder, fatally stabbed in San Francisco - KESQ

 “Our dear friend and colleague, Bob Lee passed away yesterday at the age of 43, survived by a loving family and collection of close friends and collaborators,” MobileCoin CEO Josh Goldbard said in a statement.

-Lee was fatally stabbed in the dense Rincon Hill neighborhood of San Francisco, near Google’s office and Oracle Park, home to the San Francisco Giants.
+Lee was fatally stabbed in the densely populated Rincon Hill neighborhood of San Francisco, near Google’s office and Oracle Park, home to the San Francisco Giants.
 The neighborhood is a mix of offices and modern condo buildings.

 His death further enflamed debate over public safety in San Francisco and its moribund downtown, which has not yet bounced back from the pandemic.
 Twitter’s owner Elon Musk took to the social media site to post that “violent crime in SF is horrific and even if attackers are caught, they are often released immediately” and tagged the city’s district attorney.